 \textbf{Fusion Architectural Variants.} We evaluate two variants using the CEE module from UniFuse: replacing GAG with CEE fusion while retaining SCAdaLN, and adopting a full fusion design without modulation.
 The former underperforms geometry-aligned conditioning, while the latter incurs a substantial drop, indicating that multi-branch fusion is insufficient for projection-gap adaptation.

-\textbf{Role of ECCLoss and Attention Design.} As shown in the lower rows of Table~\ref{tab:ablation}, removing ECCLoss leads to performance degradation, highlighting its importance in enforcing cross-projection geometric consistency.
+\textbf{Role of ECCLoss and Attention Design.} As shown in the lower rows of Table~\ref{tab:ablation}, removing ECCLoss leads to consistent performance degradation, highlighting its importance in enforcing cross-projection geometric consistency.
 Replacing panoramic attention with standard self-attention produces only minor performance differences, indicating that the proposed framework is not tightly coupled to a specific attention operator.

-\textbf{Effect of Backbone Initialization.} We further evaluate the impact of backbone initialization using the same ViT-L architecture (Table~\ref{tab:weights}).
-Under identical DAMv2 initialization, our method consistently outperforms the LoRA-based PanDA baseline.
-When initialized with task-agnostic DINOv2 weights, RePer-360 still achieves competitive performance, suggesting that the proposed adaptation mechanism does not solely rely on depth-pretrained initialization.
+\textbf{Impact of Pretrained Initialization.} We evaluate the role of pretrained weights using the same ViT-L architecture (Table~\ref{tab:weights}).
+With identical DAMv2 initialization, our method consistently outperforms the LoRA-based PanDA baseline.
+When initialized from task-agnostic DINOv2 weights, RePer-360 remains competitive, suggesting that the proposed adaptation is not solely dependent on depth-pretrained initialization.